LearnersGuild/curriculum-app/modules/Party-Like-Its-ES2017/README.md

 In this module we're going to cover what you need to know to use ES2017 features in both Node and the browser.

-As your reading about these tools avoid tutorials aiming to explain React.
+As you're reading about these tools, avoid tutorials aiming to explain React.

 ## Skills